5l1v3r1/Snapchat_Dynamic_Scheduling/README.md

 # Snapchat Dynamic Scheduling
-*Exploring different timeseries models to predict Snapchat video viewership - namely FB NeuralProphet's AR-Net and BigQuery's AutoARIMA models*
+*Exploring the performance of different timeseries models to predict Snapchat video viewership - namely FB NeuralProphet's AR-Net and BigQuery's AutoARIMA models*

 ## Purpose
 *This is a replication of a real-world project, edited for the suitability of a github repo*